yangkevin2/doc-story-generation/README.md

 * If you run out of GPU memory you can try decreasing `--fudge-batch-size` to e.g. 32 (or less), or retrain smaller rerankers/controllers according to the instructions at the bottom of the README.
 * Remove `--no-editor` to turn off the Edit module inherited from Re3 (not heavily tested; DOC doesn't use it in our main experiments)
 * Set `--log-level` to be something between 21 and 25 to vary the verbosity of logging (higher = less verbose; defaults to 24).

+### Note About Crashes

+Using very small OPT models could lead to crashes since we didn't extensively test the edge cases where all the generated continuations get rejected by our filters (you can set `--skip-threshold -10000` to avoid this happening).
+This may sometimes happen with GPT3 as well when the detailed controller is off.
+This crash never happened in our main experiments using OPT-175B.

 ## Baselines